chaoss/wg-evolution/metrics/Reviews_Duration.md

-# Reviews_Duration
+# Reviews Duration

-Question: What is the duration of the period between the moment a code review starts, and the moment it is accepted?
+Question: What is the duration of time between the moment a code review starts and the moment it is accepted?

 ## Description